fawwazfirdaus/clavis/docs/SPEC.md

 **Responsibilities:**

 - Manage a collection of all enrolled keys (each key has a unique ID).
-- Take multiple images from camera during key enrollment.
+- Process continuous ARKit feed during key enrollment, automatically selecting high-quality frames.
-- Extract feature vectors from each image using Vision/Core ML.
+- Extract 3D feature vectors from point clouds in selected ARFrames.
+- Validate frame quality (ARKit tracking state, point cloud density, object size/distance) and ensure angle diversity.
-- Store feature vectors securely on device (Keychain).
+- Store 3D feature vectors securely on device (Keychain) in a key template.
-- During verification, compare new scan against stored vectors for a specific key.
+- During verification, process continuous ARKit feed and compare each frame's 3D features against stored template.
-- Provide confidence scores and error types (e.g., blurry image, low light).
+- Provide confidence scores and error types (e.g., insufficient points, poor tracking, too far/close).
 - Support key reuse: the same key can be assigned as main key for one mode and temporary key for another mode.
 - Allow keys to be updated, renamed, or removed.